Lake Chuzenji South Shore Hike — Section 2: Senjugahama to Mujinakubo

 Where does Section 2 end and what comes next?

 Section 2 ends at Mujinakubo bay.
 Section 3 continues east along the lakeside to Chuzenji Onsen via the Italian Embassy Villa — approximately 3 km and 1 hour on easy flat trail.
-This section overlaps with the descent route from Hangetsu Mountain.
+This section overlaps with the descent route from Hangetsu.

 Plan Section 2 from Earth Hostel

-Section 2 is one of the most rewarding long hikes in Nikko National Park and one of the least known.
-Earth Hostel is the natural base — we can help you plan access to Senjugahama, advise on bear bell use, confirm the current bus situation for the hybrid Akanuma option, and sequence it with Section 1 or Hangetsu for a multi-day Chuzenji adventure.
+Section 2 is one of the most rewarding long hikes in Nikko National Park, and one of the least known.
+Earth Hostel is the natural base — the free shuttle runs multiple times daily to Tobu Nikko Station or (JR) Nikko Station, and there is no curfew (music off 10 PM), so early starts are easy.
+We can help you plan access to Senjugahama, advise on bear bells, confirm the current bus situation for the Akanuma option, and sequence Section 2 with Section 1 or Hangetsu into a multi-day Chuzenji trip.
+See rooms and rates or how to get here.
 See all hiking trails in Nikko ›